-Parents should provide guidance for their child in their dress and grooming.
+Parents should provide guidance for their student in their dress and grooming.
 We require that students dress in a way that does not distract or disrupt the educational environment of the school, and also in a way that will not compromise the individual safety of the student.
-Therefore, no student may wear anything that distracts: short shorts (shorter than mid-thigh), pajamas, mini-skirts, low rise pants, halter tops, spaghetti straps, tops that expose the bare midriff, hats, or hoods, sheer see-through skirts or blouses or fish nets, sunglasses, shirts with messages that are obscene or suggestive in nature, clothing which advertises illegal substances or activities (i.e., gang activity, tobacco, alcohol, or drug usage), or clothing with excessive or obscene rips or tears.
+Therefore, no student may wear anything that distracts: short shorts (shorter than mid-thigh), mini-skirts, low rise pants, halter tops, spaghetti straps, tops that expose the bare midriff, hats, or hoods, sheer see-through skirts or blouses or fish nets, sunglasses, shirts with messages that are obscene or suggestive in nature, clothing which advertises illegal substances or activities (i.e., gang activity, tobacco, alcohol, or drug usage), or clothing with excessive or obscene rips or tears Bandanas, kerchiefs, and gloves will not be allowed to be worn while inside the school building during the school day or at school sponsored activities.
 Long necklaces, chains or dog tags should not hang outside your clothing.
 Students may not use pens, pencils, or markers to sign and/or write on other students' clothing, on other students, and/or themselves.
 Weather-appropriate clothes, using common sense and cleanliness, are the quidelines for all dress.

 Outerwear (coats, gloves, hats and jackets) is to be left in one's locker (or on coat hook) during school hours, except at the teacher's discretion.
 Students are encouraged to wear sweatshirts, sweaters and the like on cold days.
 Hats, hoods, or any form of head covering are not to be worn in the building.
-The Principal has the final determination as to what is appropriate dress and grooming.
+The school administrator has the final determination as to what is appropriate dress and grooming.
 The first violation will result in a directive to change the attire before returning to classes.
 Any further violation may be interpreted as insubordination and require further disciplinary actions.